 While there are certain circumstances where massage therapy may not be right for a particular patient, another advantage of massage is that it does not generally interfere with other treatments.
 As such, massage therapy may be used alongside more conventional medical interventions, potentially complementing their effects.

 Massage therapy can offer more to patients than pain relief: It may also help control other physical and psychological issues that frequently accompany pain disorders, such as:

 Each provider gives their patients a unique experience based on their own individual needs.
-If you'd like to know more about what to expect from massage at New York Medicine Doctors, ask Dr. Jaafar when you meet with her.
+If you'd like to know more about what to expect from massage at New York Medicine Doctors, call to ask.

 Many patients who might benefit from massage therapy go untreated because they believe massage therapy is an expensive luxury, but medical massage can be affordable.
 In fact, some insurance policies cover some or all of the costs associated with medically necessary massage when it is performed by a qualified health care professional.

-Although Dr. Jaafar and her colleagues accept most types of insurance, you'll need to find out if these services are covered under your own plan.
+Although the practice accepts most types of insurance, you'll need to find out if these services are covered under your own plan.
 Not all insurance policies will pay for massage therapy, but with a growing amount of research showing its health benefits, more companies are likely to offer coverage in the future.

 Does massage therapy sound right for you?
-Book an appointment online with Dr. Jaafar today.
+Book an appointment online today.